CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 5) Now you can call `python` and any other executables Conda has installed in the same way as if you had activated the environment.

+!!! info
+	To use a Tykky installations throught the Jupyter app in the puhti.csc.fi webinterface, select the option `Custom path` from the Python menu.
+	Then just enter the full path to the python interpreter for your installation.
+So if you created an installation with the command
+	`conda-containerize new --prefix=/scratch/proj/myInst env.yml` then the path to enter would be `/scratch/proj/myInst/bin/python`.

 ### Pip with Conda

 To install some additional pip packages, add the `-r <req_file>` argument, e.g.: